slaclab/pysmurf/README.SmurfProcessor.md

 ### Transmitter

 This is an optional block.
 It is intended for adding a custom block which will take the processed data and set it to a third party system.
 See [here](README.CustomDataTransmitter.md) for details.

+When this block is defined by the user, two Fifo devices will be instantiated as well, one for the processed data frames (called `DataFifo`), and one for the metadata frames (called `MetaFifo`).
+Each fifo will hold up to 100 frames.